llvm/llvm-project/llvm/docs/RISCVUsage.rst

 .. _riscv-zacas-note:

 ``Zacas``
   The compiler will not generate amocas.d on RV32 or amocas.q on RV64 due to ABI compatibilty.
 These can only be used in the assembler.
-The extension will be left as experimental until `an ABI issue <https://github.com/riscv-non-isa/riscv-elf-psabi-doc/issues/444>`__ is resolved.

 Atomics ABIs
 ============